 Families who receive a 100% scholarship will pay the $25 as tuition

 Late pick-up fee.
 The first thirty (30) minutes is $1 per minute, 31 minutes, and after $2 per minute.
 The Director of Educational Services may waive up to one late fee pick-up if the circumstances are deemed an emergency or unavoidable, and there is no history of prior late pickups.

 Late Payment Fee.
 Any late payments after the tenth of the month, $15.
 The Director of Educational Services may waive up to one late payment if extraordinary circumstances exist.

 Returned Item Fee.
 Any payments returned from a financial institute, $25 plus any applicable late fees.
 If two items or more are returned in an academic year the district will require a secured payment (money order or cashier’s check).

 A ten percent discount for multiple students applied to the highest tuition rates.
 A ten percent discount is applied if annual tuition is paid in advance.
 There are no refunds available if tuition is paid in full for the year.

 The district will waive excess when being paid by the Arizona Department of Economic Security, but cannot waive required co-pays.

 Methods of Payment

-Payment may be made in the form of check, money order, or cash.
+Payment may be made in the form of a check, money order, or cash.
 Cash payments should be given to the site director or community education business office.
 The payer will be issued a receipt for cash payments.
 Cash payments not posted to accounts will not be credited if the payer does not have a written receipt.
 If a payment discrepancy occurs the payer will need to provide a copy of their payment receipt.